Callenberg/streamer5/README.md

 Configuration
 -------------
 Various config files can be found in /config/.
-However, the config files for Wi-Fi can be found in /data/.

 Streaming
 ---------